rubocode/iTask/philosophy/mindsets/index.md

 There all kinds of magic that entrepreneurs use to motivate their employees to produce faster, better and cheaper solutions.
 They end up doing this by psychological manipulation.

 Then they blame each other.
-Karl Marx benefits!
+Class struggle!
+Karl Marx smirks from his corner in hell.